Flake, Corker can't break the GOP fever

 Corker and Flake's breathtaking denunciations of the President's character and behavior better serve to reflect the new truth about the 21st Century GOP: if you are a Republican, you stand with Trump or you get out of town.

+"It doesn't matter the policies that you adopt or your votes -- it's if you're with the President, and I can't be with the President at all times," Flake said Wednesday on CNN's "New Day."
+"I'm sorry, I think when the President is wrong, you have to call him out, and sometimes he's wrong.
+And that's what I tried to point out in the speech yesterday."

-Flake, who announced his retirement while salving his conscience in a Senate floor speech, admitted as much when he conceded that for a free trade, pro-immigration, limited government, conservative like him, there was no place in Trump's modern populist, nationalist Republican Party.
+Flake, who announced his retirement while salving his conscience in a Senate floor speech, conceded on Tuesday that for a free trade, pro-immigration, limited government, conservative like him, there was no place in Trump's modern populist, nationalist Republican Party.

 "We must never meekly accept the daily sundering of our country -- the personal attacks, the threats against principles, freedoms, and institutions, the flagrant disregard for truth or decency, the reckless provocations, most often for the pettiest and most personal reasons."
 Flake said.

-Later, he told CNN's Jake Tapper on "The Lead" that, "It's not enough to be conservative, it seems you have to be angry."
+Later, he told CNN's Jake Tapper on "The Lead" that "It's not enough to be conservative, it seems you have to be angry."

 Corker, who had previously warned that Trump was leading the country on a path towards World War III, told CNN's Manu Raju in an interview Tuesday that the President would be remembered for "the debasing of our nation, the constant non-truth telling, just the name-calling."